In-Situ Measurement of Relative Attenuation Length of Gadolinium-Loaded Liquid Scintillator Using Source Data at RENO Experiment: Method of Relative Attenuation Length Measurement

+If $({\Omega_i \epsilon_i}/{\Omega_j \epsilon_j})$ does not change with respect to $\Delta r$, one can measure $\lambda^{(t)}$ by measuring $n_i$, $n_j$, and $\Delta r_{ij}$.
 A similar technique has been used to measure the attenuation length of Gd-LS in at CHOOZ experiment~\cite{Apollonio:2002gd} where the CHOOZ detector has only the target to consider.
-For the RENO detectors this condition can be satisfied using sets of six PMTs each installed at top and bottom closest to the axial centerline of the target, which the target calibration sources are deployed along.
-The schematics of the arrangement of these PMTs relevant to this study is shown in Fig.~\ref{fig:PMT arrangement}.
+For the RENO detectors this condition can be satisfied using two sets of six PMTs each installed at top and bottom closest to the axial centerline of the target, where the target calibration sources are deployed along.
+The schematic of the arrangement of these PMTs relevant to this study is shown in figure~\ref{fig:PMT arrangement}.
 For the source positions at $z=\pm 120$~cm, where the effects from the other layers are the greatest in the data used in this study, the deviations in $n_i/n_j$ coming from the other layers are estimated to be less than 1\%.
 The effects of the uniform changes in attenuation lengths in non-target layers over time to the measurement should be negligible as well.
-Since these six PMTs in each set have the same distance and polar angle from the source, they are treated as a single PMT.
-Henceforth, the top six PMTs shall be labeled as ``$u$'' and the bottom six shall be labeled as ``$d$.''
+Since each of the six PMTs at either top or bottom used for the measurements has the same distance and polar angle with respect to the radioactive source, they are treated as a single PMT.
+Henceforth, the top six PMTs shall be labeled as ``$u$'' and the bottom ones as ``$d$.''

-Using the six equidistance PMTs from the detector centerline on each side also reduces uncertainties coming from the hit position dependent efficiency variation on the PMT cathode by averaging out on six PMTs.
-However, despite using these PMTs it is found that the measurement based on Eq.~\ref{eq:approx eqn} is very sensitive to the modeling of the PMT performance, thereby making the measurement of the attenuation length very dependent on the model.

-Although it may not be feasible to measure the attenuation length using Eq.~\ref{eq:approx eqn}, due to lack of an accurate PMT's performance model, it is possible to extract the relative attenuation length with respect to the reference attenuation length at a given time.
-Rewriting Eq.~\ref{eq:approx eqn} as a function of time and defining it as $R_{ud}(t)$ give~ \footnote{The superscript ``${(t)}$'' signifying the parameter to be that of the target shall be omitted from henceforth for convenience.}
+Although using multiple PMTs makes the measurement by eq.~(\ref{eq:approx eqn}) less sensitive to the characteristics of individual PMT by averaging them out, however, the measurement is still found to be sensitive to the $\epsilon(\vec{r},\hat{\xi})$ model.